DavidHoan/HNFlowingAnimation-TabarCollection/README.md

 ##Collaboration

 Feel free to collaborate with ideas, issues and/or pull requests.
-Anything relating to this project and hiring me outsourcing work, please contact me:
+Anything relating to this project and hiring me for outsourcing work, please contact me:
 Nguyen Duc Hoang.
 Skype: sunlight3d@icloud.com

 ##License